Second Life Tech Warfare Guide

 The bots will automatically attack nearby enemy bots, or enemy Generators, or enemy player, that is in the particular bot's firing range.
 If none is in range, the bot will head towards enemy base.

 Each bot has a cost.
 Each player starts with 30 energy points in the beginning of the game.
 The arena has a structure called Generator.
 The Generators will periodically add bonus energy to the players of the same color.
 Generators can be attacked by bots.
 Each Generator has a health meter shown above it.
-When the health meter reaches 0, becomes enemy's Generator indicated by changing color.
+When the health meter reaches 0, it becomes enemy's Generator indicated by changing color.

-Each player also has a health meter, show above the player's av or the green bar in the hud.
+Each player also has a health meter, shown above the player's av or the green bar in the hud.
 Bots will attack nearest enemy players in range.
 When a player's health is 0, he will “die”, meaning that he will no longer be able to rez bots, effectively putting him out of the game play.
 A player's health will recover gradually.

 The Base also has a health meter, shown as a floating text above the Base.
 When the Base's health is 0, that team looses, and the game ends.
 If all players of both teams are killed, the game immediately ends in a draw.